phuongdinh1411/learning-material/computer-science/cs_questions.md

         + https://www.varlog.co.in/blog/hol-blocking-http/
         + https://medium.com/@ahmadfarag/http-in-depth-dfdac806c2c0
         + https://calendar.perfplanet.com/2020/head-of-line-blocking-in-quic-and-http-3-the-details/
+        + http 1.0 vs 1.1: make persistent connection default + pipelining: multi requestst in same connection. -> request and response must be in order -> haed of blocking -> pipelining is disabled by default
     - Learn about some useful headers.
     - HTTP2 improvement vs HTTP1:
+        + HTTP/2 introduced multiplexing with streams to solve HoL but not completely.
+Request/response are in stream with same stream-id:
+        + Frame -> Message -> Stream: each frame has stream-id
         + HTTP/2 is a major advancement in the HTTP protocol after HTTP/1.1 providing multiple features such as Binary Framing Layer, Multiplexing, Header Compression, Server Push, etc…
     - GRPC: https://ssudan16.medium.com/internals-of-grpc-architecture-afae7450ff5b
         + gRPC provides four communication patterns: